Jostedalen: Transportation

-The route through Jostedal, Norwegian highway 604, brings one directly to the foot of Nigardsbreen, a tongue of Jostedalsbreen glacier and the museum Breheimsenteret.
+The route through Jostedal, County Road 604, brings one directly to the foot of Nigardsbreen, a tongue of vast Jostedalsbreen glacier and the Breheimsenteret museum.
 There is also a bus connection to the glacier in summer.

-The road through Jostedalen offers some of the most magnificent views of the Norwegian fjord landscape with towering mountains and spectacular waterfalls.
+The road through Jostedalen also offers some of the most magnificent views of the Norwegian fjord landscape with towering mountains and spectacular waterfalls.
 At the end of the road is the breath-taking sight of the blue ice at the mouth of the Nigardsbreen glacial tongue.

 Geography

 The Jostedalen valley empties into the Gaupnefjord at the village of Gaupne.
 The Gaupnefjord is an arm of the Lustrafjorden, which is an arm of the famous Sognefjord, the second largest fjord in the world.
-There are three major glacial lakes in the area: Tunsbergdalsvatn, Nigardsbrevatn, and Styggevatn (vatn is Norwegian for lake).
-Other lakes in Jostdedal include Austdalsvatnet and Styggevatnet.
+There are three major glacial lakes in the area: Tunsbergdalsvatnet, Nigardsbrevatnet, and Styggevatnet (the suffix vatn is Norwegian for "lake").
+The lake Austdalsvatnet is also located in the area.

 The river Jostedøla runs through the valley up to its headwaters at the Jostedalsbreen glacier, a plateau glacier which is the European mainland's largest with an area of 480 km2.
 Jostedalsbreen National Park and Breheimen National Park are located on either side of the Jostedalen valley.

 Farms of Jostedalen

-Historically, and still occurring in present times, when owners of farms are no longer young enough to operate the farm, the title is either passed down to a younger family member or sold to a neighbour.
-Traditionally, the new operators of the farm assume the farm name as their new surname, and are often burdened with caring for the previous owners as part of the sale or transfer of title.
+Throughout history, when owners of Norwegian farms are no longer young enough to operate the farm, the title is either passed down to a younger family member or sold to a neighbour.
+Traditionally, the new operators of the farm assume the farm name as their new surname, and are often tasked with caring for the previous owners as part of the sale or transfer of title.

-Most of the farms near the village of Jostedal have been in operation for centuries:
+Most of the farms near in the Jostedal valley have been in operation for centuries: